kumu/docs/guides/icons.md

   color: transparent;
 }
 ```

-{% hint style="info" %}
-**Note:** are your icons not showing up on the map?
-Unfortunately not _all_ icons from the icon database work in Kumu.
-If the icon you want is not showing up, but another one is, then you can safely assume that the specific icon is not available for your Kumu map, sorry!
-{% endhint %}

 In the value for the `icon` property, you can also specify `solid` or `regular` to change the icon style: